 There is no single right time.
 You can incorporate tree testing anytime into your UX activities.
 It can helps when designing an information architecture, but also if you want to check whether it works fine or have some holes in it.

 Another often asked question.
 They are definitely more of a complementary tools, not competitive.
 You get the best results if you use both in your UX cycle, but they should be used in a various stages of the cycle.
 That’s why tree testing is often called an inverted card sorting.
 You can read more about the similarities and differences in our How it works page.

 In general we recommend to have at least 30 people finish your study, ideally 50, so that the results you get are relevant.
 You should definitely read more about what to focus on when recruiting in the Recruiting testers part.

 Tree testing is very cost effective.
 Even the best online tools offer free plans for you, so you can conduct the study also with very tight budget.
 You can compare the pricing of the softwares anytime and choose the best one for you.

 No. Even if you don’t know any coding, you can create and launch the test all by yourself.

 Definitely.
 The results are served in well readable form for anyone.
 They are full of colourful graphs and charts, so that you can also get the point visually.
 You can also get a PDF reports, that you can read offline.

 Definitely!
 That’s why you are here, right?
 You found the right place.
-No matter what industry are you in or wha’s the size of your project, we are sure you want your site to be as user friendly as possible and that is what tree testing can help you achieve.
+No matter what industry are you in or what’s the size of your project, we are sure you want your site to be as user-friendly as possible and that is what tree testing can help you achieve.
 So?
-Let’s move on.
+Learn more about Tree Testing Method.